-The new iPad 2022 takes Apple’s base model tablet into the future.
+The iPad (10th gen) takes Apple’s base model tablet into the future.
 Or at least the present.
 The large bezels, ancient Home button and Lightning port are gone, replaced with a larger 10.9-inch display that nearly goes edge to edge, a power button with Touch ID built in and USB-C charging.

 So what’s not to like?
 For one, the $449 starting price is considerably higher than the previous model.
 In addition, Apple stuck with the 1st gen Apple Pencil (which still has a Lightning port), and while I appreciate the new landscape position of the front camera, the back camera is a bit underwhelming.
 The starting $449 price is also on the high side.

-My iPad 2022 review will break down all the pros and cons so you can decide if this is the best iPad for you.
+My iPad (10th gen) review will break down all the pros and cons so you can decide if this is the best iPad for you.

 iPad 10th gen review: Price and release date